SwanX1/alean/README.md

 ### License
 This project is licensed under [GNU Affero General Public License v3.0](./LICENSE) for now.

-Files in the `firmware` directory (except `config.txt`) are under [Broadcom's license](./LICENSE.broadcom), as it is pre-compiled firmware to boot the Raspberry PI.<br>
+Files in the `firmware` directory are under [Broadcom's license](./LICENSE.broadcom), as it is pre-compiled firmware to boot the Raspberry PI.<br>
-Firmware files are taken from the [raspberrypi/firmware](https://github.com/raspberrypi/firmware/tree/00feccb1dbfee286d3f1ce457c045effffbf90fc/boot) repository, branch `stable`, commit `00feccb1dbfee286d3f1ce457c045effffbf90fc`
+Firmware files are taken from the [raspberrypi/firmware](https://github.com/raspberrypi/firmware) repository.
+View [SwanX1/alean-firmware](https://github.com/SwanX1/alean-firmware) for more information.

 If distributing ISO or any other archives containing this software, please make sure to include the license files in the archive as well.